amarjeetanandsingh/spell_correct/README.md

 </ul>

 <h2>How to use</h2>
-Download and run <a href="https://github.com/amarjeetanandsingh/spell_correct/blob/master/SpellCorrectApp/dist/SpellCorrectApp.jar">jar file</a>.
+Download and run <a href="https://github.com/amarjeetanandsingh/spell_correct/raw/master/SpellCorrectApp/dist/SpellCorrectApp.jar">jar file</a>.
 If it doesn't run with double click, use following command.

 ```java
 	java -jar SpellCorrectApp.jar
 ```

 <h2>API Details</h2>
-Download and add <a href = "">jar file</a> to your classpath.
+Download and add <a href = "https://github.com/amarjeetanandsingh/spell_correct/blob/master/spellcorrect/dist/spellcorrect.jar">jar file</a> to your classpath.
 You can use the following methods of <b>SpellCorrector</b> class to get the list of suggested words.
 <h5>1</h5>

 ```java